 The takeaway is that any treatment that penetrates directly into your skin could potentially be toxic, whether it is inhaled or absorbed.
 If you’re going to take part in any of these treatments, according to AmericanPregancy.org, you should wait until your second trimester just to be safe.
 In all cases, make sure the treatment is performed in an area that’s well ventilated.

-What the FDA has to say
+What the FDA Has to Say

-If you do decide you simply can’t hold off, Dr. Butler explains that you should follow the Food and Drug Administration’s guidelines for safety when applying at home hair, which include the following rules of thumb:
+If you do decide you simply can’t hold off, Dr. Butler explains that you should follow the Food and Drug Administration’s guidelines for safety when applying at home hair, which includes the following rules of thumb:

-Follow package directions carefully
+- Follow package directions carefully

-Wear gloves when applying hair dye
+- Wear gloves when applying hair dye

-Leave the dye on your hair no longer than directed
+- Leave the dye on your hair no longer than directed

-Rinse your scalp thoroughly after using hair dye
+- Rinse your scalp thoroughly after using hair dye

-Do a patch test
+- Do a patch test

-Look for non-toxic
+- Look for non-toxic hair dye